LuBiBi98/User-manual-for-V5A-radio/README.md

 For users with hardware version 12, you can refer to the user manual - V5A User Manual for HW ver 12-EN-20240526.pdf

-If you are a user in Chinese Mainland:
+--If you are a user in Chinese Mainland:
 Please visit the Baidu Netdisk link to obtain all open source materials.

 链接：https://pan.baidu.com/s/1ty6ahpscEtwkzsnJ36iyqg?pwd=gnst
 提取码：gnst

+For DIY makers：

+Some electronics DIY makers have modified the V5A radio by 3D printing new cases, designing PCBA to convert it to stereo, replacing it with a larger LCD screen, and adding decorative stickers to the acrylic casing to give it a unique appearance.
+Here are some examples of makers showcasing their modified versions. <https://youtu.be/xupUKa7T2sU>